suvanbanerjee/text-encryptor/README.md

 # Text Encryptor

 ## Description
-A simple code to encrypt and decrypt text that uses AES encryption algorithm
+A simple code to encrypt and decrypt text that uses AES encryption algorithm with Fernet symmetric key.
+The code is written in Python and uses the cryptography library.

 ## Usage
+This project is hosted on Vercel.
+You can access the web app [here](https://text-encryptor-gilt.vercel.app/).

 ### Installation
 Install the dependencies